 The trust instrument should contain a detailed statement of trustee powers, rather than merely citing code.
 This is mainly to educate third parties involved with administration, as well as the settlor who may wish to customize the powers during the drafting process.

 Apart from signatures of settlors (and trustees, if a trust agreement), there is no testamentary formality required as there is with execution of a will.
 Notarization is not required but will help with authentication.
 Notarization is required for any document to be recorded, but for privacy reasons a certification of trust will likely be preferred for recording.

 Trust assets are typically listed in a schedule attached to the trust.
-Separate property of each spouse, community property, and quasi-community property should be listed on separate schedules.---------------------Find me @guntrust on neutral platforms such as these:
+Separate property of each spouse, community property, and quasi-community property should be listed on separate schedules.---------------------Follow @guntrust on these neutral platforms: